DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 There is not a strong need for this since:

-- we will not be adding very large numbers of users
+- we will not be adding a very large numbers of users at one time
 - the providers with the largest number of users are HEIs, and there’s only a small number of them
 - once all providers have been added to Manage, the multiple user upload will not be used regularly

-### Accepting permissions information within the copy and pasted CSV data
+### Accepting permissions information within the copy and pasted data

 We could extend the format of accepted data to include permissions, for example by entering “true” or “false” in a specified order.

 We decided that this adds unnecessary complications.
-For example, we’d have to handle DfE support users entering “true” or “false” too few or too many times.
+For example, we’d need to handle DfE support users entering “true” or “false” too few or too many times.

 ### Providing a way to see and manage all users in the service